Designing Preferable Futures

 Preferable futures are where we say what should happen or what we want to happen.
 In this context we use the ethical imagination because if everything is possible, we have to ask “on what basis are we going to decide what to do?”

-The Institute of Design Innovation’s research in this area focuses on the common good and how we can design and create sustainability for communities and improve their quality of life – a preferable future.
+The Innovation School’s research in this area focuses on the common good and how we can design and create sustainability for communities and improve their quality of life – a preferable future.

 Professor Irene McAra-McWilliam